Santiniketan: The Tagore family at Santiniketan

-Shantiniketan was founded and developed by members of the Tagore family.
+Santiniketan was founded and developed by members of the Tagore family.
 It was founded by Debendranath Tagore.
 Rabindranath Tagore wrote many of his literary classics at Santiniketan.
 His son, Rathindranath Tagore was one of the first five students at the Brahmacharya asrama at Santiniketan.
 After the death of his father in 1941, Rathindranath took over the burden of all responsibilities at Santiniketan.
 When Visva Bharati was made a central university in 1951, Rathindranath was appointed its first vice-chancellor.

 Pratima Devi, Rathindranath's wife, had active links with Visva Bharati from a very young age.
 She lived in Santinketan till her death in 1969.

 Mira Devi, Rabindranath's youngest daughter, after her failed marriage, lived in Malancha built for her in the Ashrama complex in 1926.
 She died at Santiniketan in 1969.
 Krishna Kripalani, husband of Nandita (Buri), daughter of Mira Devi, taught at Santiniketan for nearly 15 years, beginning 1933.
 Krishna Kripalani's biography of Tagore was amongst the best ever written.

 Dwijendranath Tagore, Rabindranath's eldest brother, spent the last twenty years of his life at Santiniketan.
 He lived in Dwaijaviram in the Ashrama complex.

 Dinendranath Tagore, Dwijendranath's grandson, was principal of Sangit Bhavana in its earliest years.
 Dinantika, built in 1939, housed the Cha chakra, where staff members of Visva Bharati met over a cup of tea for meetings and relaxation.

 Indira Devi Chaudhurani, daughter of Satyendranath Tagore, started living in Santiniketan in 1941 and took charge of Sangit Bhavana.
 She was acting vice-chancellor for a short period.

-Supriyo Tagore, great-grandson of Satyendranath, was a student of Patha Bhavana and Visva Bharati University before going abroad to complete his education.
-He retired as the longest serving principal of Patha Bhavana.
-He now runs Sisu Tirtha, an institution for orphans mainly from the economically disadvantaged tribals, near Santiniketan.
-His son, Sudripta, with wide-ranging experience in the field of education, is also engaged in setting up a school, at Ruppur near Santiniketan, embodying the ideas of Rabindranath.
+Members of the Tagore family continue to live and work near Santiniketan.